Skip to main content

 Investable Surplus = Net Income - Core Expenses - Debt Burden

-You can improve this equation from three directions at the same time:
+You can attack this from three sides at once:

 1. Lift net income through skill and role progression.